Everything you need to know about the World Snooker Championship final

 When is the World Snooker Championship final?

-The final is the best of 35 frames (so the first to 18 wins) and takes place over four sessions on Sunday, May 1, and Sunday, May 2.
+The final is the best of 35 frames (so the first to 18 wins) and takes place over four sessions, concluding on Sunday, May 2.

-The first session starts at 2.30pm on Sunday, followed by an evening session at 7pm.
+The penultimate session starts at 1pm today, followed by an evening session – if required – at 7pm.

-On Monday there are two further sessions starting at 2.30pm and 7pm.

 Can I watch the final on television?

-Both the BBC and Eurosport will provide coverage of all sessions of the final in full, live from The Crucible in Sheffield.
+Both the BBC and Eurosport will provide coverage of all the final day’s play in full, live from The Crucible in Sheffield.

 The programmes following the snooker will be delayed if the final runs on – like it did in 1985 when Denis Taylor famously beat Steve Davis in a final frame thriller that finished at 12.23am and was watched by a record audience of 18.5 million viewers.